Healthy North Carolina 2020: About

 Healthy NC 2020 serves as our state's health improvement plan, which will address and improve our state's most pressing health priorities.
 Our goal is to be one of the healthiest states in the nation.
 This will require a concerted effort from policy-makers, health professionals, state and local government, insurers, business and community leaders, advocacy organizations, consumer groups, the faith community and North Carolina’s residents.

-Healthy North Carolina 2020 is a set of objectives through which we hope to influence health and community leaders across North Carolina to work collaboratively to achieve dramatic and measurable health improvements for all North Carolina residents.
+Healthy NC 2020 is a set of objectives through which we hope to influence health and community leaders across North Carolina to work collaboratively to achieve dramatic and measurable health improvements for all North Carolina residents.

 Health improvement efforts will focus on reducing and preventing chronic diseases and injuries.
-Chronic diseases and injuries are responsible for more than two-thirds of all deaths in North Carolina, or about 55,000 deaths each year.
-Cancer, heart disease, stroke, chronic lung disease and injury make up the top five causes of death in the state1.
+Chronic diseases and injuries are responsible for more than two-thirds of all deaths in North Carolina, or about 65,000 deaths each year.
+Cancer, heart disease, chronic lung disease, stroke, and Alzheimer's disease make up the top five causes of death in the state1.

 The most practical approach to address these health problems is to prevent them from occurring in the first place.
 Investing more heavily in prevention can save lives, reduce disability, improve quality of life, and in some cases reduce costs.